kastenhq/k10-openshift-lab/lab1_pacman/index.md

     *It will take a few moments for the command to return, this is normal!*

-5. Return to the second terminal and verify the Chart has successfully provisioned 3 Pods, `pacman` and `pacman-mongodb-*`
+5. Return to the second terminal and verify the Chart has successfully provisioned 3 Pods, `pacman-*` and `pacman-mongodb-*`

     ![pacman pods](./assets/images/pacman_pods.png)